supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 - ANY_NUMBER
 - ANY_STRING
 - ONEOF_STRING

+And could be applied to:

+- ALL
+- IMAGES_ONLY - PCD in our case
+- OBJECTS_ONLY

 You can find all the information about those types in the [Tags in Annotations](https://developer.supervise.ly/api-references/supervisely-annotation-json-format/tags) section and [SDK](https://supervisely.readthedocs.io/en/latest/sdk/supervisely.annotation.tag_meta.TagMeta.html) documentation.